JohnByrneJames/SpartaGlobalRepo/Notes/Day3_Training.md

     2. Inform the manager to take this further
     3. Hold a group meeting to share your concerns with this individual together

-Question **i** could escalate the situation which is counteractive to what you want, therefore **iii** could be the best course as it allows a constructive discussion among peers and colleagues can voice concerns - if it does not resolve it then it can be escalated to **ii**.
+Option **i** could escalate the situation which is counteractive to what you want, therefore **iii** could be the best course as it allows a constructive discussion among peers and colleagues who can voice concerns - if it does not resolve it then it can be escalated to **ii**.

 * **Scenario 2**
     * You're leading a small team.
 2 members seem to have different working Styles